 Are you ready for the EU's CSDD directive?
 (CSDDD)

-Companies can no longer ignore the impact of their operations.
-To make businesses take more significant responsibility for what is happening within their supply chain, the EU has adopted a proposal for a directive on Corporate Sustainability Due Diligence (CSDD).
-Find out what the directive is all about, who it will apply to and how to get prepared for it.
+To make businesses take more significant responsibility for what is happening within their supply chain, the EU has adopted a proposal for a directive on Corporate Sustainability Due Diligence (CSDDD).
+Find out what the directive is all about, who it will apply to, and how to get prepared for it.

 Updated: April 2023

 The era of companies turning a blind eye to what's happening in their supply chains is coming to an end.
 In February 2022, the European Commission published its long-awaited proposal for a Directive on corporate sustainability due diligence (CSDDD).
 The draft direction is still under consultation by the European Parliament and Council for approval – but it's estimated to be finalized during 2023.
 Once adopted, member states will have two years to transpose the Directive into national law.
 The directive will then most likely start to apply companies, probably in a phase-in way, from 2026 and onwards starting with the largest companies.